Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration

 \subsubsection{Theme 1.2: Workflow Changes Compared to Non-AI Tools}

-Vibe coding largely shifts how participants approach product and software development, particularly in \textbf{replacing or streamlining traditional, non-AI-driven design processes} (Table \ref{table:comparison}).
-At the time of our study (prior to Figma's AI product launch in July 2025\footnote{Figma officially launched its AI feature, \textit{Make}, on July 24, 2025.}), participants compared vibe coding primarily against conventional tools such as Figma, Sketch, or Adobe XD.
-For some, AI-assisted workflows eliminated the need for pixel-perfect mockups, allowing them to move directly into interactive prototyping and test ideas more quickly. \quoting[P1]{I don't really need to design things in Figma anymore.
-With these AI tools, I can jump straight to creating interactive prototypes and plug them into the codebase almost instantly.}
+Participants described vibe coding not simply as a faster version of existing workflows, but as a reordering of what happens first, what can be deferred, and who gets to participate.
+In contrast to more traditional product design and development workflows, which often begin with polished mockups and role-specific handoffs, vibe coding encouraged earlier movement into functional artifacts (Table \ref{table:comparison}).
+Several participants explained that they no longer needed to begin with pixel-perfect mockups in tools like Figma, because they could move directly into interactive prototypes and test flows sooner (e.g., P1, P4, P5, P11, P12).

-Alongside speed, priorities also shifted.
-Whereas traditional UX workflows often began with polished visuals, \textbf{vibe coding encouraged starting from abstract concepts and focusing on functionality first.} \quoting[P8]{That's fine… because at this stage you just want to test the idea and see if the flow works.
+This changed what counted as progress.
+Rather than prioritizing visual polish at the outset, participants often treated functionality, flow, and interaction logic as the first things to validate: \quoting[P8]{...at this stage you just want to test the idea and see if the flow works.
 The exact visual details don't matter yet.
 Aesthetics aren't the priority.
-I just want to make sure the functionality is there.}

-\textbf{Collaboration dynamics also changed.} In conventional workflows, sketches or wireframes moved through multiple rounds of feedback, which participants described as slow and fragmented. \quoting[P15]{In Figma, you get overloaded with comments from designers, developers, everyone leaves notes.} In contrast, vibe coding enabled individuals to quickly produce and adjust working prototypes without heavy back-and-forth.
+I just want to make sure the functionality is there.} Collaboration dynamics also changed.
+In conventional workflows, sketches or wireframes moved through multiple rounds of feedback, which participants described as slow and fragmented: \quoting[P15]{In [non-AI] Figma, you get overloaded with comments from designers, developers, everyone leaves notes.} In contrast, vibe coding enabled individuals to quickly produce and adjust working prototypes without heavy back-and-forth.
 Still, participants emphasized that Figma remains the tool of choice for large, production-level projects requiring pixel-perfect visuals and clear communication across stakeholders.
-Vibe coding was seen as most effective for personal or early-stage projects, where speed, experimentation, and functional prototyping take precedence. \quoting[P12]{I don't use Figma if I'm by myself.
-For me, Figma is more of a communication tool.} \quoting[P5]{Cursor works best for producing ready-to-development prototypes in my personal projects, but I don't really use it as much in team-based settings.}